PLNech/LEAPMidi/README.md

 # LEAPMidi
 > A LEAPMotion -> MIDI Instrument controller

+LeapMIDI is a Javascript WebApp that reads your LeapMotion sensor data, transforms them into MIDi ControlChange messages, and sends them to your computer's `Midi Through` interface to control the instruments you connect to it.
+In this proof-of-concept, LeapMidi is used to control [ParVagues](https://soundcloud.com/parvagues/)' track _Du Miel_'s instruments and effects.

 ## Usage

 1. Connect your Midi instrument to the `MIDI Through` port